Table of Contents

 Testing and validation

-The results of offline simulation in PLECS as well as HIL simulation are captured and presented in Fig. 14.
+The results of offline simulation in PLECS as well as HIL simulation are captured and presented in Fig. 13.
 In this example, the switching frequency of the buck converter is set to 10kHz.
-With a fixed discrete time step of 2µs, the RT Box updates the model at 500 kHz (fs), which means it cannot represent any dynamics above the Nyquist limit of 250 kHz.
+With a fixed discrete time step of 2µs, the RT Box executes the model at 500 kHz (fs), which is sufficient to resolve dynamics around the buck’s switching frequency.
+However, it cannot represent any dynamics above the Nyquist limit of 250 kHz.
 In practice, the usable frequency range is typically much lower, in the order of 50 kHz (≈ fs/10).
-As a result, phenomenas faster than this are not captured realistically.
+As a result, phenomena faster than this are not captured realistically.

 The following can be observed: